Falklands / Malvinas Dispute

 Falkland Islands government representative in London, Suki Cameron, said that Falkland islanders do not want to be part of Argentina.
 “If they think that by writing letters like this it is going to bring us to talk to them, they have another thing coming,” she said.
 Suki Cameron said the referendum will show the world how the islanders feel about their political status.
 “It is important to show that we are an overseas territory by choice,” she said.

-As a result of recent rising oil prices, the waters surrounding the Falkland Islands have again become an attractive area for oil companies to explore for new reserves of oil or gas.
-This potential sector is still in its infancy.
+As a result of rising oil prices, the waters surrounding the Falkland Islands had again become an attractive area for oil companies to explore for new reserves of oil or gas.
+This potential sector was still in its infancy.
 Some exploratory drilling was carried out in 1998.
 But the major oil companies pulled out of the area when the price of oil dropped dramatically in the late Nineties.
 In 2008, the UK approved the Falkland Islands Government's request to resume Open Door Licensing for offshore oil exploration and production in five blocks.
 A second phase of exploratory drilling began in 2010.
 This is continuing.

 The Papal Bulls and the Treaty of Tordesillas of 1494 were the first instruments to reflect Spain s titles in accordance with the international law prevailing at the time.
 The whole southern region of the American continent, with its coasts, seas and islands, was indisputably preserved under Spanish sovereignty through several treaties signed in this period, such as the American Treaty of 1670, between Spain and England.
 The Peace of Utrecht, signed in 1713, ensured the integrity of Spain s possessions in South America and confirmed its exclusive right to sail the South Atlantic.
 England agreed to such terms as a signatory to the Utrecht agreements and subsequent treaties of the 18th century ratifying it.